rupss/HS-email-scraper/README.md

-Scraper that gets all of the email addresses of Hacker School batch 9, except those of the staff/facilitators, and saves them to a file (emails.txt).
+Scraper that gets all of the email addresses of the specified Hacker School batch, except those of the staff/facilitators, and saves them to a file (emails.txt).

 Uses the Beautiful Soup HTML parser.